splunk/splunk-operator/README.md

 * `splunk-spark`: available via `cloudrepo-docker-playground.jfrog.io`

 The `splunk-operator` image is published and available via `cloudrepo-docker-playground.jfrog.io`.
-You can publish a new local build by running `make publish-repo`.
+You can publish a new local build by running `make publish-playground`.
 This will tag the image as `cloudrepo-docker-playground.jfrog.io/pcp/splunk-operator:[COMMIT_ID]`.